Help to Buy ISAs & Lifetime ISAs

-For the last few years, the Help to Buy ISA has been a savings god-send for a generation of people desperate to own their first home.
+When it was available – the Help to Buy ISA was a savings god-send for a generation of people desperate to own their first home.
 The government incentive encouraged thousands of people across the UK to start putting money away every month, with the promise of a bonus payout of up to £3,000 – what’s not to love?

 Savers could claim their 25% bonus on a minimum saved amount of £1,600 (receiving £400 back) up to a total of £12,000 (which would return £3,000).
 Any additional savings can be kept in the tax-free account.
 However, the bonus will only be applied to the first £12,000.

-There are many different ways to save: bonds, limited access accounts, general savings accounts and ISAs.
+There are many different ways to save: bonds, limited access accounts, general savings accounts and Individual Savings Account (ISAs).

-‘ISA’ is a term that’s thrown around a lot in the finance and banking worlds, as it’s a tax-free way to save a bit of cash each.
+‘ISA’ is a term that’s thrown around a lot in the finance and banking worlds, as it’s a tax-free way to save a bit of money in the old piggy bank.

 When you save money, most of the time, you’re rewarded with monthly or annual interest payments.
 They’re generally very low percentages of the total balance in the account, but they can still help to pad out your savings.
 After all – the more you save, the more you’ll get back in interest!

-If you save in an ISA, or an Individual Savings Account, you will benefit from TAX-FREE interest payments.
+If you save in an ISA, you will benefit from TAX-FREE interest payments.
 As they say – every little helps!

 We all know that the government loves their tax, which is why there is a yearly savings limit applied to ISAs.

-This limit is not an individual ISA savings allowance; rather, it applies to every ISA you have.
-You can only add a total of £20,000 in new money to your ISAs throughout this tax year – this is still more than enough for most people, however.
+This limit doesn’t apply to each individual ISA savings allowance though, it applies across every ISA you have.
+You can only add a total of £20,000 in new money to your ISAs throughout the tax year.
+However, this is still more than enough for most people.